farzaa/SimpleMultilayerPerceptron/README.md

  [ 0.36375058]]
 ```

-In summary, we are using forward propagation using our weights and inputs to predict the right answer and we are usign the activation function to introduce nonlinearity.
+In summary, we are using forward propagation using our weights and inputs to predict the right answer and we are using the activation function to introduce nonlinearity.

 On to the next line